 3. Declutter your kitchen counters.

 Most people would probably say they don’t have enough counter space in their kitchen.
 Now’s a great time to take an inventory of what you keep on your counters.
 If you don’t use it often and won’t need it for holiday cooking, find a place to temporarily store it.
-Free up your counters for recipe prep, as well as slow cookers, electric pressure cookers or any other tool you’re using to free up the oven and burners.
+Clear your counters for recipe prep — you’ll need the extra space for slow cookers, electric pressure cookers or any other tool you’re using to free up the oven and burners.

 Now that you’ve organized your pantry and refrigerator, you’ll have a mental note of what you currently have and what you actually need.
 Next, gather all your recipes and create one master shopping list.
 Add items to your shopping list on the Whole Foods Market app, which will organize your items by department for an easier shop.